-Trump weighs Syria options, Russia envoy says 'cannot exclude' war
+Trump weighs Syria options, Russia envoy says he 'cannot exclude' war

 Russian ships had left the Tartus naval base in Syria, Interfax news agency quoted a Russian lawmaker as saying.
 Vladimir Shamanov, who chairs the defence committee of the lower house, said the vessels had departed the base for their own safety, which was “normal practice” when there were threats of attack.

-Any U.S. strike would probably involve the navy, given the risk to aircraft from Russian and Syrian air defences.
+Any U.S. strike would probably involve the Navy, given the risk to aircraft from Russian and Syrian air defences.
 A U.S. guided-missile destroyer, the USS Donald Cook, is in the Mediterranean.

 The Syrian conflict has widened the rifts between Moscow, Washington and European powers and inflamed the bitter rivalries that run across the Middle East.

-Additional reporting by Angus McDowall in Beirut, William James, Guy Faulconbridge and David Milliken in London, Andrew Osborn, Maria Kiselyova and Jack Stubbs in Moscow, John Irish in Paris and Graham Fahy in Dublin, Jeff Mason, John Walcott, Phil Stewart and Idrees Ali in Washington and Michelle Nichols in the United Nations; Writing by Alistair Bell; Editing by Matthew Mpoke Bigg and Will Dunham
+Reporting by Jeff Mason in Washngton and Michelle Nichols at the United Nations; Additional reporting by Angus McDowall in Beirut, William James, Guy Faulconbridge and David Milliken in London, Andrew Osborn, Maria Kiselyova and Jack Stubbs in Moscow, John Irish in Paris, Graham Fahy in Dublin and John Walcott, Phil Stewart and Idrees Ali in Washington; Writing by Alistair Bell; Editing by Will Dunham and Peter Cooney